 If you haven’t, from the top Project menu select Create project.
 Give your project a name, agree to the terms, then click Create.

-3 From the Google Developers Console Dashboard select Enable API.
-If you don’t see this, select API Manager from the top-left “hamburger” menu.
+3 From the Google Developers Console Dashboard select Enable APIs and Services.
+If you don’t see this, select Library from the menu on the left side of the screen.
 If you already have a project created in the Google console using the original method, you can skip to step 5.

-4 Under Google Apps APIs, select Calendar API.
+4 Under the API Library, scroll down and select Google Calendar API.
 Then click Click Enable.

-5 Select Credentials under API Manager in the left-hand menu, click Create credentials, then select OAuth client ID.
+5 Select Credentials under API Manager in the left-hand menu, click + Create credential, then skip the setup wizard by selecting client ID.

 6 In the next section “Create client ID,” if it prompts you to Configure consent screen, proceed to that first.